INTD-133 British Theatre

 MGMT-318 Integrated Marketing Communications

 Reflects the growing practice of effectively combining an organization's communication tools in a united effort for goal accomplishment.
 Topics include advertising, public relations, sales promotions, marketing, social media, e-commerce, and sponsorships.
 Legal and ethical considerations are also discussed.
-Same as COMM-318.
+Same as COMM-418.
+Prerequisite: Junior standing.

 MGMT-330 Small Business & Entrepreneurship

 Emphasizes small business operations and management, and the theories and practice of entrepreneurship.
 Topics include developing a business plan, small business finance, and selected international examples.
-Students will be engaged in a realistic simulation of a small business, from creating the business, running it on a day-to-day basis, to potentially exiting the business in some way (sell, close, bankruptcy).
+Students are engaged in a realistic simulation of a small business, from creating the business and running it on a day-to-day basis, to potentially exiting the business in some way (sell, close, bankruptcy).

 MGMT-340 Corporate Financial Management

 Examines the theory and practice of corporate financial management.
 Topics include the financial environment, time value of money, bond and stock valuation, and the capital asset pricing model.
-Also covers analysis of financial statements, financial forecasting, capital budgeting, long-term financing decisions, the cost of capital, capital structure, dividend policy, and working capital management.
-Prerequisites: junior standing, MGMT-202, ACCT-200, ECON-105 or ECON-201 and ECON-202.
+Also covers analysis of financial statements,financial forecasting, capital budgeting, long-term financing decisions, the cost of capital, capital structure, dividend policy, and working capital management.
+Prerequisites: junior standing, introductory statistics course, ACCT-200, and either ECON-105 or both ECON-201 and ECON-202.

 MGMT-342 Investment Analysis